 ✅ What to complete?

 The small segments in a project are monitored consequently until completion to decide whether they are in accordance with the plan and the schedule.

-All the milestones that mark the progress of the project, are recorded and determines the next phase of a project in the project schedule that can be immediately started though.
+All the milestones that mark the progress of the project, are recorded and determine the next phase of a project in the project schedule that can be immediately started though.

 Find the effectiveness of performance by comparing the actual completion date of a milestone to the scheduled one.

-Team A and B are connected because team B cannot start work before team A completes it.
+Team A and B are connected because Team B cannot start work before Team A completes it.
 So, when should team B be ready to begin?
-Milestone will visualize the efforts of each team.
+Milestones will visualize the efforts of each team.
 You’ll know it when you’ve set a milestone target for team A.